 As of December 31, 2014 and 2013, the principal amount of our debt was approximately \$21.1 billion and \$14.2 billion, respectively, including \$7.0 billion of debt which proceeds are currently held in escrow pending consummation of the Transactions as of December 31, 2014.
 As of December 31, 2014 and 2013, the weighted average interest rate on the credit facility debt, including the effects of our interest rate swap agreements, was approximately 3.8% and 3.6%, respectively, and the weighted average interest rate on the high-yield notes was approximately 6.2% and 6.4%, respectively, resulting in a blended weighted average interest rate of 5.4% and 5.6%, respectively.
-The interest rate on approximately 72% and 84% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate swap agreements, as of December 31, 2014.
+The interest rate on approximately 72% and 84% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate swap agreements, as of December 31, 2014 and 2013, respectively.
+Excluding \$7.0 billion of debt whose proceeds are currently held in escrow, the interest rate on 82% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate swap agreements, as of December 31, 2014.